maejok-xx/maejok-tools/README.md

 - Emotes Menu (right click chat input)
 - Chat Message Menus (right click messages)
 - Mention Menu (right click a mention)
-- BigChat mode (Use CTRL+` or CTRL+SHIFT+SPACE to toggle)
+- BigScreen mode (Use CTRL+` or CTRL+SHIFT+SPACE to toggle)
 - "Friending" and "Watching" users
 - Double-Click Messages in chat to toggle "Watching" of all messages from that user (persists between visits)
 - Enter Clan Chat Automatically
 - Active Chatters Count/List (click count to see list)
 - Dense Chat mode
 - Improved tagging
-- Toggle in Chat: Timestamps/Avatars/Clans/XP/Roll/Emotes/Consumables/System Messages
+- Ability to Hide: Chat Timestamps/Avatars/Clans/XP/Roll/Emotes/Consumables/System Messages, & Screen Takeovers
 - and a bunch of other stuff
 - And it's all controllable via Integrated Settings Panel
 - Plus more to come!